iftzp/binary-sentiment-analysis/README.md

 * SVM Classifier
 * Random Forest Classifier

+We experiment with the baseline model with and without the features above, and also conduct a number of additional experiments with different combinations of features.

 The *baseline* system which uses Naive Bayes achived an average 10-fold cross-validation accuracy of 82.9%.
 The best-performing model was ...

-The results of the different configurations of the model are visualised in the *results.ipynb* notebook.
+The experiments and changes to code are discussed in the [*polarity_predictor.ipynb*](polarity_predictor.ipynb) notebook